 The company, which already has raised $20,000 competing in pitch contests, will be putting the money toward marketing costs for their upcoming launch on Kickstarter, Wolfe says.

 At the event, which drew nearly 500 student entrepreneurs and their advisors to downtown Tampa, UT secured the Best Cross Campus Innovation and Networking Award for engaging students from different disciplines.
 Its theme was “Entrepreneurship for Everyone.”

-UT’s chapter of UT Entrepreneurs’ strategy combined free food, networking, and community in a series of events that included an ice cream social during freshman orientation, Mixer and Mocktail Night, Real Estate Night, and X Embarq Collective, where students connected with collegiate entrepreneurs from area schools at the Tampa incubator Embarq Collective
+UT’s chapter of UT Entrepreneurs’ strategy combined free food, networking, and community in a series of events that included an ice cream social during freshman orientation, Mixer and Mocktail Night, Real Estate Night, and X Embarc Collective, where students connected with collegiate entrepreneurs from area schools at the Tampa incubator Embarc Collective

 , says Kennedy Ubinger, chapter president.